pmacinec/fake-news-datasets/datasets/README.md

     * description of attributes,
     * any additional important notes.
 1. Start analysing the data in jupyter notebook (copied as `template.ipynb`).
 Please, follow template file structure.
-1. Add dataset and details into table of datasets in this README file.
+1. Add dataset and details into table of datasets in this README file (please, follow the alphabetical order).

 ## Processed datasets table